chloezhu/gettingandcleaningdatapj/README.md

-# gettingandcleaningdatapj
+# This is a pj for the coursera course getting and cleaning data
-getting and cleaning data course project
+This is a pj for the coursera course getting and cleaning data